A Geometric Approach of Gradient Descent Algorithms in Linear Neural Networks: System Model and Main Results

-for some positive constant $C_1$ (which depends on the trajectory).
-Clearly, there exists a positive constant $C_2$ depending on the trajectory such that the right-hand side of the above trajectory is negative for $g>C_2$.
-This implies at once that the lim sup of $g$, as $t$ tends to infinity, is less than or equal to $C_2$, and thus, the trajectory remains in a compact set.
+for some positive constant $K_1$ only depending, as $\gamma_0$ on the initial condition of the trajectory.
+Clearly, there exists a positive constant $K_2$ depending on the trajectory such that the right-hand side of the above trajectory is negative for $g>K_2$.
+This implies at once that $\limsup g$, as $t$ tends to infinity, is less than or equal to $K_2$, and thus, the trajectory remains in a compact set.
 This concludes the proof of Proposition~\ref{prop:deep-convergence-to-critical-points}.
-The guaranteed rate of convergence can be obtained from estimates associated with polynomial gradient systems \cite{d2005explicit}. \end{proof}
+The guaranteed rate of convergence can be obtained from estimates associated with polynomial gradient systems \cite{d2005explicit}. \end{proof} In full generality, Lojasiewicz's theorem guarantees that the rate of convergence of trajectories of an analytic gradient system as $t \to \infty$ is only polynomial, i.e., of the type $t^{-\alpha}$, for some $\alpha > 0$.
+For the GDD in Definition~\ref{def:GDD} and under an additional dimension assumption, we can achieve exponential decay rate for large sets of initial conditions, as given in the next proposition.

-Proposition~\ref{prop:deep-convergence-to-critical-points} tells us that all GDD trajectories in linear neural networks of arbitrary depth indeed exist and converge to critical points with at least a polynomial rate.
-Moreover, as an important byproduct of Lemma~\ref{lem:invariant-in-deep-GDD}, we have, for some particular initializations, the following proposition on the exponential convergence of GDD in linear networks.